 We’re staying local and being mellow, and I’m so happy about that!

-Have a wonderful Thanksgiving and don’t forget to make up some of Mama Mama’s cranberry sauce.
+Have a wonderful Thanksgiving and don’t forget to make up some cranberry orange sauce.